 The end of the footy season is nearing, the Grand National is right upon us and the first Golf Major of the year is almost here.
 It’s a period of transition, but also optimism.

-As you are aware my trading is biased to horse racing and specifcally pre-off horse racing.
-During the jumps season I always pull in lower results that I can during the flat turf season.
+As you know, my trading is biased toward horse racing and specifically pre-off horse racing.
+During the jumps season, I always pull in lower results than I can during the Flat turf season.
 So seeing the green stuff on my TV is usually matched by seeing a lot more green stuff on my trading screen.

 All my stats show that turnover, activity, suitability for trading and all those things, pick up when the flat turf season is in progress.
 So I’m always excited to see the first race take place.
 It means I’m on my way to peak season!

 During this period we are going through a transitional period on the horse racing.
 This can be a little disruptive as different race types, over different codes at different stages of the season all jumble in together.

 As we move from the National Hunt season to the Flat season proper, the return of flat racing over the green stuff may bring out new horses or improvers from last year.

 The Grand National is the big swansong for National Hunt season and that is winding down now, so the quality horses will be put out to pasture and the rest will be scattered around the markets.
 This means Form lines are strong, so it’s unlikely you will see that much new reflected in the market.
 With a lack of incentive to build to a big meeting, the jumps racing loses a bit of steam.